Tolga1452/ai-prompts/README.md

 # AI Prompts

-A collection of system prompts and tool data used for AI chatbots.
+A collection of original system prompts and tool data used for AI chatbots.

 See [CHANGELOG.md](CHANGELOG.md) for the latest updates.

 > [!WARNING]
-> Most of the prompts and tool data are extracted directly from AIs.
+> Most of the prompts and tool data are extracted directly from the chatbots.
 They are not guaranteed to be fully accurate.

 > [!WARNING]
 > Some prompts and tool data may be outdated.